 WADE H. HAISLIP was born on 9 July 1889 in Woodstock, Virginia.
 When he was two years old, his family moved to Staunton, Virginia, and he grew up there.
 Appointed to the Military Academy in 1908, he graduated with his class in June -1912 and was assigned to the Infantry.
 There followed a distinguished career which saw him rise from Second Lieutenant to General.
 He was a versatile and accomplished officer who could and did serve brilliantly as a commander, staff officer or administrator as witness the Distinguished Service Medals which he was awarded while serving in each such capacity.

-Within two years of his graduation, he accompanied his regiment, the 19th Infantry, as part of the Expeditionary Force to Vera Cruz, Mexico.
+The Early Years - Friendship with Eisenhower Within two years of his graduation, he accompanied his regiment, the 19th Infantry, as part of the Expeditionary Force to Vera Cruz, Mexico.
 Returning in the late fall 1914 to Galveston, Texas, he was transferred the following August to Fort Sam Houston.
 While serving there, he introduced Mamie Dowd to Second Lieutenant Dwight Eisenhower.
 Mamie subsequently became Mrs. Eisenhower and this no doubt contributed some measure to the strong bond of friendship which existed throughout the lives these two men.
 Ham was a pallbearer at President Eisenhower's funeral.

-Ham's first star came in January 1941 and with it an assignment as Assistant Chief Staff, G1, in the War Department General Staff.
+World War II Ham's first star came in January 1941 and with it an assignment as Assistant Chief Staff, G1, in the War Department General Staff.
 His second star was soon to follow and arrived in March of the following year.
 He was then assigned as Commanding General of the 85th Division with the mission of organizing and training it for combat.
 Before Ham could get his division overseas, he was given command of the XV Corps, but from both reports and personal observation later on he had reason to feel highly satisfied with his former division's performance in battle.
 He received his second Distinguished Service Medal for the organization and training of the 85th Division.
+Initially the XV Corps acted as Headquarters of the Desert Training Center.
+Its commander was Commanding General of the Center and was responsible for the reception, training, and re-equipping of the many divisions which passed through en route to a theater of operations.
+The task eventually ended and the Corps sailed for the European theater in December 1943.
+It became operational on the continent of Europe in July 1944.

 An interesting sidelight of the XV Corps' advance across Germany was its liberation of King Leopold of Belgium whom the Germans had taken as a hostage when Belgium resistance collapsed.
 King Leopold and his beautiful consort, Princess Lilian Derethi, were most appreciative of their freedom and most cordial in their reception of General Haislip.
 In later years after the war, they visited this country and made a special point of calling on Ham and Alice.